 Mike was so keyed up that he could hardly contain himself.
-However, he resisted the urge to text everyone he knew the news.
-He had to constantly remind himself of the Academy Awards.
-It’s just a nomination.
+Still, he resisted the urge to text everyone he knew the news.
+He had to remind himself of the Academy Awards.
+It’s only a nomination.

-Though Mike was not tall, only 5’5”, his strong, broad shoulders complimented his figure very nicely.
+Though Mike was not tall, only 5’5”, his strong, broad shoulders complimented his figure quite well.
 His body, on the other hand, was ... average.
 Not buff, nor overweight.
 Still, by far his best features were his eyes and hair.
-His eyes were a much brighter blue as a child, but even the lighter blue they settled on today was very noticeable.
-It was a near certainty that any girl he dated would eventually comment on how they loved his eyes.
-Couple that with his light blonde hair, neatly cut into a short Ivy League style and framed with a pair of wire rimmed glasses, and Mike felt pretty confident in how he could describe himself.
+His eyes were a much brighter blue as a child, but even the lighter blue they settled on today was noticeable.
+It was a near certainty that any girl he dated would comment at some point on how they loved his eyes.
+He kept his light blonde hair cut short in an Ivy League style and framed it with a pair of wire rimmed glasses.
+All things considered, Mike felt pretty confident in how he could describe himself.
 Not bad ... not bad at all.

 As annoying as it was to admit she was right, Darcy definitely had a point about Mike’s love life.
 He knew it was time to get back out there.
 Surely he could actually find a smart, sweet girl with no patience for drama or mind games.
 Shaking his head, he pushed those thoughts out of his mind.
 Focus Braxton, he thought.
 Audition of a lifetime in one week.

 Hello, Mike.
-I do not know if you have attempted to open the locket yet, but please know that it will only open if you are truly the kind of person I suspect you are.
-For a man who knows God, as I can tell you do, the solution to this puzzle should come very easily.
-I wish you luck and happiness in all of your life’s endeavors.
+I do not know if you have attempted to open the locket yet, but please know that it will only open if you are in fact the kind of person I suspect you are.
+For a man who knows God, as I can tell you do, the solution to this puzzle should be rather easy to discover.
+I wish you luck and happiness in all your life’s endeavors.
 Sincerely, Selena.

 Holy crap, he thought.
 He hadn’t imagined it.
 Somehow, that entire encounter today was real.
-Now fully invested in uncovering the meaning of Selena’s note, Mike placed the box on his nightstand, switched off the TV so he could focus, and reached for the locket, sitting up comfortably in his bed.
+Now invested in the meaning of Selena’s note, Mike placed the box on his nightstand and switched off the TV so he could focus.
+Sitting up in his bed, he reached for the locket and began to inspect it.

 “Let’s see if we can’t figure out what you are, my little friend...”
 Mike said, in his best Obi-Wan Kenobi voice.
-As he held it in his hand, the blue stone in the center started glowing, just as it had that afternoon.
-And yet, even with the stone glowing brightly, Mike still could not open the locket.
+As he held it in his hand, the blue stone in the center started glowing, as it had that afternoon.
+And yet, even with the stone’s brilliant glow, Mike still could not open the locket.
 It was as if it was welded shut from the inside.

 Mike turned the locket over, inspecting the smooth, plain back piece.
-He began running his index finger over the surface and edges, slowly feeling for any sort of switch or clasp that might allow it to open.
+He began running his index finger over the surface and edges, feeling for any sort of switch or clasp that might allow it to open.
 At this point, he didn’t care if the locket contained anything or not.
-His gut told him that it would be worth it just to find the solution to this puzzle.
+His gut told him that it would be worth it, if only to find the solution to the puzzle itself.

 As his finger moved around to the front side of the locket, Mike began to notice a faint outline of some sort on the back piece.
-After a few attempts to replicate it, he quickly discovered that placing his finger on the blue stone was the trigger to those outlines.
-Pressing down gently, he was slowly able to make out a series of letters appearing on the back of the locket.
+After a few attempts to replicate it, he soon discovered that placing his finger on the blue stone was the trigger to those outlines.
+Pressing down it, he was able to make out a series of letters beginning to appear on the back of the locket.